Emergency department

 When do you come to the emergency department?

-Do you have a medical problem?
 You can contact your family doctor (GP), or outside his working hours the out-of-hours GP service.
 For the municipalities of Borgloon, Gingelom, Heers, Nieuwerkerken, Sint-Truiden and Wellen, this is the GP out-of-hours service next to the hospital, reachable on 089 59 00 59.
 Do you live in another municipality?
 CLICK HERE for out-of-hours services available in your area.
 If necessary, the doctor will refer you to the emergency department.

-Urgently need medication?
 You can find the on-call pharmacy service here.

 The Belgian Poison Centre provides advice by phone in case of poisoning on the free number 070 245 245 available 24 hours a day, 7 days a week.

-How quickly will you be helped?
+How quickly will you be seen?

 Frequently Asked Questions